 5. Choose the Right Development Approach

-Selecting the correct approach for development impacts your app’s performance, its ability to grow, the time it takes to produce the app, and its future care.
+Selecting the correct approach for fintech software development impacts your app’s performance, its ability to grow, the time it takes to produce the app, and its future care.
 The development model you choose will depend on your budget, deadline, and what you want to achieve.

 Approach | Description | Best For | Considerations |